Sumant-Reddy/Chess-Game_Collection/README.md

 A collection of chess games with different AI implementations and features.
 This repository contains three different chess game implementations:

-1. Chess with LLM (Gemini)
+1. Chess Game Basic
-2. Chess with LLMs
+2. Chess with LLM (Gemini)
-3. Chess Game Basic
+3. Chess with LLM's

 ## Features